davenquinn/Attitude/docs/index.rst

 Remote-sensing tools (e.g. photogrammetric digital surface models derived from aerial and satellite data) allow orientation measurements in new contexts, such as Mars science.
-However, remote-sensing datasets entail new and complex dataset- and scene-dependent errors.
-Some examples include:
+However, remote-sensing datasets entail new and complex dataset- and scene-dependent errors, including:

 - Sensor-geometry errors (e.g. stereo separation, LiDAR point density)
 - The geometry of the hillslope over which a plane can be traced